- User Data Profiles

 When any resource request is made from a page, it first goes through the Blink loader and the Blink cache.
 A request to the browser process may or may not be issued from there.
 As it goes through the browser’s network stack, it reaches the HTTP (disk or memory) cache.
 There is no explicit communication from a page to the cache.

 HTML5 AppCache is used explicitly by a web page.
-It stores data independently from the other caches.
+It stores data independently of the other caches.

 The memory cache stores and loads the resources to and from the process memory – RAM.
 It is a fast but non-persistent way.
 The content is available only until you close the